pkh/PKHReachability/README.md

 # PKHReachability

-Simplified network status detection for iOS.
+Simple network status detection for iOS.

 ### About